sstirlin/MSBX5420Spring2019/0702cwlanalyze/README.md

 ## Upload files to HDFS

-Next week we will analyize this unpacked data in Spark, so we need to upload it all to HDFS.
+Next week we will analyze this unpacked data in Spark, so we need to upload it all to HDFS.

 Create a new Jupyter notebook named `upload_cwl_hdfs.ipynb` that uploads ALL